open-telemetry/opamp-spec/specification.md

 Status: [Development]

-This is an Agent-initiated flow that allows an agent to connect to a Server without trusting it's CA. Initially the agent will connect without any form of verification and will expect the server to send the PEM content associated with its CA certificate as part of the ServerToAgent response using the connection settings offering.
+This is an Agent-initiated flow that allows an agent to connect to a Server without trusting its CA. Initially the agent will connect without any form of verification, the initial AgentToServer message will indicate that the agent expects connection connection settings to be offered in the response message.
+The response contains the PEM content associated with its CA certificate as part of the ServerToAgent response using the connection settings offering.

 ```